 The Foundation collaborates with a network of qualified individuals— called Nominators— resident in over 80 countries in the world.
 The Nominators connect the Foundation with the individuals, communities and organisations who are candidates to carry out supported initiatives or receive the Paul K. Feyerabend Award.
 The Nominators receive the applications for support, ask questions to evaluate the initiatives, and transmit to the Foundation the applications they deem eligible and promising.
 All individuals, communities and organisations who have a project for which they would like to be supported by the Foundation should contact a Nominator close to them.
 In case they do not know any, they should send a project concept (please no more than a few paragraphs) to firstname.lastname@example.org Kindly consider that the Foundation accepts only initiatives that follow its key objectives of community solidarity and provide orthwhile benefits within and among communities.
 If the concept will be considered promising the secretariat will put you in touch with a Nominator.
 Regrettably, the Foundation will not be able to offer individual replies to all who will submit such concepts.

 The period for submission of initiatives, nominations and concepts is 1 January – 30 April of the year concerned.

-Maximum grant: 10,000 euros for one or two years.
+Maximum grant: 10,000 CHF for initiatives lasting one or two years.